 For example, a 2012 study found that some selenium sulfide-containing hair care products may lead to orange-red spots on the scalp.
-Luckily, ceasing the use of products that discolor your scalp is usually enough to fix the problem.
+Luckily, ceasing the use of products that discolour your scalp is usually enough to fix the problem.

 Meanwhile, seborrheic dermatitis is a severe form of dandruff with semi-permanent red, scaly patches on the scalp.
 While dandruff does tend to affect men and women at the same rate, men deal with dandruff differently.

 One study found that men are 10% more likely to be worried about scaly, dry scalp skin than women.
-That’s why it’s good news a medicated shampoo is usually enough to alleviate scalp discoloration due to seborrheic dermatitis.
+That’s why it’s good news a medicated shampoo is usually enough to alleviate scalp discolouration due to seborrheic dermatitis.

 Male Pattern Baldness